k2view-academy/K2View-Academy/articles/38_bi_integration/00_BI_user_guide_overview.md

 # BI Implementation Steps

-In order to work with the BI, it is required to perform installation and several one-time setup activities using **BI Admin** module.
-Then you can work on the reports using the **BI Designer**.
-When the reports are created, tested and ready for execution, they can be invoked from the Fabric user code using a Fabric JOB framework.
+In order to work with the BI, it is required to perform installation and several one-time setup activities using the **BI Admin** module.
+Then you can work on the reports using the **BI Designer** - create the reports and generate them via the **BI Designer**.
+When the reports are tested and ready for execution, they can be invoked from the Fabric user code using a Fabric JOB framework.
 This can be done using a **GENERATE_BI** Job Type.

 This user guide provides the step-by-step description of how to setup the **BI** using the **BI Admin**: